Jaeyong-Cho/copilot-instructions/instructions/programming_rule.instructions.md

 - `@throws` / `@error` (language-appropriate)
   - All explicit error conditions or failure modes.

-### Documentation Rules

-- Documentation must describe **intent and contract**, not implementation details.
-- Preconditions and postconditions in documentation must align with:
-  - Assertions in the function body
-  - Test cases validating the function
-- Documentation must be kept accurate; outdated documentation is considered a defect.
-- If a function cannot be clearly documented using these tags, its design must be reconsidered.

 ---

 ## Test Case Requirements

 - Every function **must provide at least one concrete, executable test example**.
+- Test cases must be executable **independently** and allow results to be easily observed.
 - Test examples must demonstrate:
   - A valid invocation that satisfies all preconditions
   - Verification of all stated postconditions